happma/pseudorank/README.md

 This R package provides a function written in C++ to calculate pseudo-ranks in R and some rank statistics which can opionally use pseudo-ranks instead of ranks.
 For a definition and discussion of pseudo-ranks, see for example

-Brunner, E., Bathke A. C. and Konietschke, F: Rank- and Pseudo-Rank Procedures in Factorial Designs - Using R and SAS, Springer Verlag, to appear.
+Brunner, E., Bathke, A.C., and Konietschke, F. (2018a).
+Rank- and Pseudo-Rank Procedures for Independent Observations in Factorial Designs - Using R and SAS.
+Springer Series in Statistics, Springer, Heidelberg.
+ISBN: 978-3-030-02912-8.

+Happ M, Zimmermann G, Brunner E, Bathke AC (2020).
+Pseudo-Ranks: How to Calculate Them Efficiently in R. Journal of Statistical Software, Code Snippets, *95*(1), 1-22. doi: 10.18637/jss.v095.c01 (URL:https://doi.org/10.18637/jss.v095.c01).

 To install the current development version from github: